United States Army General Hospital #1

 Location.
 39° 24.533′ N, 77° 24.581′ W. Marker is in Frederick, Maryland, in Frederick County.
 Marker can be reached from Clarke Place.
 Touch for map.
 At the Maryland School for the Deaf.
 Marker is at or near this postal address: 101 Clarke Place, Frederick MD 21705, United States of America.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-The Frederick Town Barracks (here, next to this marker); Historic Frederick Barracks (here, next to this marker); “The Great Baby Waker” (a few steps from this marker); Hessian Barracks - Witness to History (a few steps from this marker); These Barracks (a few steps from this marker); a different marker also named Frederick Town Barracks (within shouting distance of this marker); Gen. Bradley T. Johnson (approx. ¼ mile away); Old Freight Depot (approx. ¼ mile away).
+The Frederick Town Barracks (here, next to this marker); Historic Frederick Barracks (here, next to this marker); “The Great Baby Waker” (a few steps from this marker); Hessian Barracks - Witness to History (a few steps from this marker); These Barracks (a few steps from this marker); a different marker also named Frederick Town Barracks (within shouting distance of this marker); The Frederick Brick Works (approx. 0.2 miles away); Gen. Bradley T. Johnson (approx. ¼ mile away).
 Touch for a list and map of all markers in Frederick.

 Regarding United States Army General Hospital #1.